NINJA CPA Review

 If you're a jaded CPA Exam veteran, then you know that these review materials won't study themselves.

-(Although, if it makes you feel any better, when you do continuing education (CPE) someday, you can just watch a live webinar and not actually have to answer any questions (other than the “I'm still here” button that chimes every 15 minutes) and you get credit for it.
+(Although, if it makes you feel any better, when you are knocking out continuing professional education (CPE) someday, you can just watch a live webinar and not actually have to answer any questions (other than the “I'm still here” button that chimes every 15 minutes) and you get credit for it.
 Something to look forward to!)

 The real progress begins now and the accomplishment is complete when you've scored a 75 on all 4 exams within the 18-month window.

 Until then, the only difference between you and other staff accountants at the office who aren't pursuing the CPA designation is the fact that they are spending their money on fun things, unlike you, who is spending hundreds/thousands of dollars studying for a 14-hour accounting test.

 Don't let perpetual “I'm studying for the CPA” talk trick you into thinking you've accomplished anything other than spending a lot of money.